ABOUT US

 IAWS –Eco Tourism- Aim:

-In conjunction with Tamilnadu Forest Department and with the sole objective of bring the awareness among the youth, IAWS is actively involved in organizing hiking and camping all around Western Ghats!
+In conjunction with Tamilnadu Forest Department and with the sole objective of bringing awareness among the youth, IAWS is actively involved in organizing hiking and camping all around Western Ghats!

 IAWS will day hike to Meadows, high peak Gaur and Elephant areas with spectacular waterfalls and the serene wild places!